 “Then Herod secretly called the magi and determined from them the exact time the star appeared.
 And he sent them to Bethlehem and said, “Go and search carefully for the Child; and when you have found Him, report to me, so that I too may come and worship Him.”

-In Charles Stanley’s “Life Principles Bible,” he had this commentary on Luke 2:8 on the cunning nature of Herod…
+In Charles Stanley’s “Life Principles Bible,” he had this commentary on Matthew 2:8 on the cunning nature of Herod…

 “Anyone can pretend to love God – but the proof is in a person’s character, and Herod’s was sinfully flawed.
 Thankfully, the men were not deceived.
 The Lord warned them about Herod, and they returned to their own country without telling him that they had seen Christ.”